 Fira de l’oli i l’olivera (Olive Festival) – Espolla

 Plants, olive related produce, photo exhibition of decorated doors and balconies, donkey rides, bouncy castle, Castellers….…bubbling beans and local wine…..

 Jane Mann describes her visit to the olive and bean festivals in southern Catalonia…..

 It had a bit of the feel of hacking through a Borneo rain forest.

 Fallen trees obstructed forward progress, huge roots turned off piste scrabbling into an assault course of titanic proportions.

 “It’s just an hour’s gentle stroll through the woods to Santa Pau, gives you an appetite for the bean feast” Ellen had said.

 But the previous week’s tempest had strewn enough trees across the path to render strolling unrealistic.
-We were not young, we were not, with the exception of David, particularly fit but we did want to experience the bean festival.
+We were not young, we were not particularly fit but we did want to experience the bean festival.

 Famous locally for the excellence of its dried beans, this was to be an opportunity to taste and buy any number of them in the delightful medieval village that hosted the annual feast and visit the olive oil festival at Espolla.
 Two festivals for the price of one…